Turkish stocks down at close

-By market capitalization, Turkish conglomerate Koc Holding ($7.3 billion), private lender Garanti Bankasi ($6.5 billion), and energy company Tupras ($6 billion) were the top listed companies.
+By market capitalization, Turkish conglomerate Koc Holding ($5.4 billion), private lenders Garanti BBVA ($5 billion), and major Turkish discount chain BIM Birlesik Magazalar ($4.9 billion) were the leading companies on the BIST 100.